7890/ardour_cso/README.md

 the above pathes can't be re-defined in lua. the rest of the osc path namespace can be freely used and i.e. bound to lua functions.

-NULL, NULL: match all paths, all typespecs
+NULL, NULL: match all paths, all types
 (NULL,               NULL,   osc_catchall)

 examples:

-set surface address (i.e. oscump in another terminal for testing) /connect si localhost 9001 add lua function
+set surface address (i.e. oscdump in another terminal for testing) /connect si localhost 9001

+add lua function
   /eval s "function foo(x) print('hello from lua ' .. x) end"

 bind osc message /bar i to foo(x):
   /map/add sss "/bar" "i" "foo"

 call foo
   /bar i 42

 get custom feedback (can be put to a bound function, also see /connect) /eval s "sendme('/pos', 'i', Session:transport_frame())"
-//

 default CSO OSC port is 9999
 default CSO surface address is localhost:9000
 ```